workgena/dotfiles/README.md

 * Plug 'junegunn/goyo.vim'      --> Distraction-free writing in Vim (paddings all sides)
 * Plug 'bilalq/lite-dfm'        --> Distraction-free writing in Vim (paddings left+right)
 * Plug 'junegunn/limelight.vim' --> Hyperfocus-writing in Vim.
+* Plug 'kshenoy/vim-signature'  --> displays the marks created by the user on the signs column, which is good for remembering which marks were created.